KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 **Frame Marker:** Used for marking the page table entry as in use.
 0 means unmarked, 1 means marked this frame, and anything greater than 1 means it was marked a few frames ago but is not currently needed for this frame.
 This is useful if you want to add a slight frame delay before evicting something from the cache.

-**Physical Page Offset X/Y:** Points to the lower-left corner of the physical page in memory.
-Reconstructing the texel index is done using `Physical Page Offset X/Y * ivec2(128)` where 128 represents texels per page in the x/y direction.
+**Physical Page Index X/Y:** Points to the lower-left corner of the physical page in memory.
+Reconstructing the lower-left physical texel from the page index is done using `Physical Page Index X/Y * ivec2(128)` where 128 represents texels per page in the x/y direction.

 **Memory Pool Index:** This technique works by allocating physical memory from a series of either sparse or shared texture memory pools.
 In the case of sparse textures, the API allows for making pages resident or non-resident and doing sparse texture binding.
 In the case of shared texture memory, fixed-size textures are allocated from and returned to the shared texture pool as needed.
 The memory pool index can either refer to the array index (when using sparse texture arrays) or the texture index (when using separate textures pulled from a shared pool).